ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 1. Measure out washing buffer: 1 mL per reaction plus 10% +/- volume.
 2. Add 0.01 g PVP and 4.5 µL β-mercaptoethanol for each reaction.
 3. Shake vigorously to mix.
-4. Stuff tubes with foliage sample (5-6 leaves)
+4. Stuff bead mill tubes with foliage sample as needed
-5. Grind plant material using liquid nitrogen and clean sterile Micropestle
-6. Add 1 ml of washing buffer to each tube.
-7. Shake vigorously to mix (use pipette tip to mix in order to guarantee complete mixing)
+5. Add 1 ml of washing buffer to each tube.
+Vortex for a few seconds *Instead of using bead mill tissue disruption, we can also grind the plant material using liquid nitrogen and clean sterile Micropestle.
+Add the ground tissue in a tube.
+Then 1 ml of washing buffer is added to tube.
+Shake vigorously to mix (use pipette tip to mix in order to guarantee complete mixing)*
-8. Spin tubes in centrifuge for 10 min at >10,000 rpm
+9. Spin tubes in centrifuge for 10 min at >10,000 rpm
-9. Pipette off supernatant and keep the pellet
+10. Pipette off supernatant and keep the pellet
-10. Proceed with regular extraction protocol immediately
+11. Proceed with regular extraction protocol immediately

 ---